Hipódromo de la Castellana: Football

-Since the founding of Real Madrid CF (then known as Madrid FC) in 1902, the venue has been the home of the club.
+From the founding of Real Madrid CF (then known as Madrid FC) in 1902, the venue was the home of the club.
 As a football venue, it was replaced by the Campo de O'Donnell in 1912.
 The Hipódromo was by no means perfect.
 In order for the game to be visible from both sides of a field normally used for horse racing, the playing area was ridiculously large, and to make it worse, horse manure had been used as fertilizer, which in those times created a huge risk of tetanus; the venue was thus likened to a death trap.

 During that period, the Hipódromo de Madrid hosted three finals of the Spanish Cup (1903, 1906 and 1907), the latter two of which being won by Madrid as part of their four successive Copa del Rey titles between 1905 and 1908.
 Notably, the venue also hosted all the matches of the 1902 Copa de la Coronación, the predecessor of the Copa del Rey.
 Furthermore, the Hipódromo de Madrid was the very first venue of a El Clásico match, when Madrid faced FC Barcelona in the semi-finals of the Copa de la Coronación on 13 May 1902, which ended in a 3–1 for Barcelona.